 (22) in addition to the sale of loans secured by a first lien on real estate, to sell, pledge, discount, or otherwise dispose of, in whole or in part, to any source, a loan or group of loans, other than a self-replenishing line of credit; provided, that within a calendar year beginning January 1 the total dollar value of loans sold, other than loans secured by real estate or insured by a state or federal agency, shall not exceed 25 percent of the dollar amount of all loans and participating interests in loans held by the credit union at the beginning of the calendar year, unless otherwise authorized in writing by the commissioner;

 (23) to designate the par value of the shares of the credit union by board resolution;

-(24) to exercise by resolution the powers set forth in United States Code, title 12, section 1757.
+(24) to exercise by resolution the powers set forth in United States Code, title 12, section 1757, as amended through December 31, 1992.
 Before exercising each power, the board must submit a plan to the commissioner of commerce detailing implementation of the power to be used;

 (25) to offer self-directed individual retirement accounts and Keogh accounts and act as custodian and trustee of these accounts if: